Brijesh001st/Brijesh001st/README.md

 - 👋 Hi, I’m @Brijesh001st
-- 👀 I’m interested in MERN Stack
+- 👀 I’m interested in MERN Stack Dev .
 - 🌱 Currently , I'm in Final year of my engineering in IT
 - 💞️ I’m looking to for an opportunity in web development where I can learn new technologies and utilise my skills.